An orientation to the Community Sacred Fire Ceremony

 Sacred Fire Welcome Information

-I would first like to share gratitude for all that supports life and for us to live fully in the moment.
-I m grateful you feel called to join us in this opportunity to come together in a good and healthy way to deepen our connections with life, community, fire and all that sustains us.
+All of that said, I am grateful you feel called to join us in this opportunity to come together in a good and healthy way to deepen our connections with life, community, fire and all that sustains us.

 This document refers to the community sacred fire rather than the questing element of the upcoming gathering but there is information within that is relevant if you are coming to partake in either ceremony.

-Sharing some of this information before you arrive supports us make the most of our time together in the connective experience.
+Sharing some of this information before you arrive supports us making the most of our time together in the connective experience.
 We will take time to orientate ourselves to the ceremony in person too and there will be time for questions and clarifications.

 The most significant thing you can consider as you prepare is what would you like this ceremony to mean for you?
+What is moving in your life and what needs attention?

 What do you need or want to express your thanks for?
 What seeks movement in your life, what guidance might serve you, what prayers for yourself and your relations might you want to offer?
 What grief in you might need tending?
 Have you recently lost loved ones?
 Do you have ancestors from further back that you seek to grow connection with or support healing for?
 How might you deepen your relationship to the future generations and all of life?